Current

 Molecular Evolution Core Lab Grant Program

-IBB’s Molecular Evolution Core Laboratory is partnering with 10x Genomics to offer Georgia Tech researchers access to advanced single-cell RNA sequencing with free reagents to support high-impact pilot data and strengthen grant applications.
+IBB’s Molecular Evolution Core Laboratory is partnering with 10x Genomics and Element Biosciences to offer Georgia Tech researchers access to advanced single-cell RNA sequencing with free reagents to support high-impact pilot data and strengthen grant applications.

 Why GEM-X Flex v2?